“Marilee is distraught,” said my friend, “So I gave her your name.”

 We started, as one does, by recording the facts of the current situation:

-- Number of customers.
+- Number of advertisers.

 - Number of customers lost to attrition or other issues each year.